How Long Is a Check Good For? Do Checks Expire?

 The Takeaway

 It’s wise to deposit checks quickly once you receive them.
 As a general rule of thumb, the six-month mark represents the strictest timeline.
 Cashing or depositing any check before then can help avoid problems with a check getting stale.
-Checks issued by the federal government via the U.S. Treasury Department have a little more leeway — a full year from the issue date.
+Checks from the U.S. Treasury Department have a little more leeway — a full year from the issue date.

 FAQ